Estimated reading time: 3 minutes

 Content Addressable Storage (CAS)

 Manifests are stored and retrieved in the registry by keying off a digest representing a hash of the contents.
-One of the advantages provided by CAS is security: if the contents are changed, then the digest will no longer match.
+One of the advantages provided by CAS is security: if the contents are changed, then the digest no longer matches.
 This prevents any modification of the manifest by a MITM attack or an untrusted third party.

 When a manifest is stored by the registry, this digest is returned in the HTTP response headers and, if events are configured, delivered within the event.
 The manifest can either be retrieved by the tag, or this digest.

-Manifest Push with Docker 1.10
+Manifest push with Docker 1.10

 When the manifest is pulled by tag with Docker Engine 1.9 and older, the manifest is converted on-the-fly to Schema 1 and sent in the response.
 The Docker Engine 1.9 is compatible with this older format.